-Alix spent twenty-eight years employed full-time by the same major U.S. company, fifteen years as a printer and thirteen years as a business publication writer (management).
-He relocated from New York to Dallas in 1988 with the company, and stayed until 2001.
+Alix spent twenty-eight years employed full-time by the same major U.S. company, fifteen years as a printer, and thirteen years as a business publication writer (management).
+He relocated from New York to Dallas in 1988 with the company and stayed until 2001.
 At age forty-nine, he settled in France to accomplish his life’s dream.

 After fifteen years of steady progress now, classes, exchanges, and exhibitions, his art is ready for prime time.

 Over the past fifteen years, Alix learned the material and theoretical aspects of the art painter’s trade.
-He attended studios in graphic art and photography, and went to many museum exhibits.
+He attended studios in graphic art and photography and went to many museum exhibits.
 He also learned to work at art every day.
 “No day without a line,” a brushstroke, or a color.

-An admirer of Pablo Picasso and other famous world-class artists, he read Jean Dubuffet’s polemical works, such as Asphyxiating Culture, Dubuffet’s critique of the authoritarian aspects of art, as well as the writings of Asger Jorn (of the paint group “Cobra”) and Antonio Saura’s critique of “heaviness” in Picasso’s art.
-He values the works of Pierre Alechinsky (also formerly of Cobra), and the Germans, Georg Baselitz and Gerhardt Richter.
+An admirer of Pablo Picasso and other famous world-class artists, he read Jean Dubuffet’s polemical works, such as Asphyxiating Culture, Dubuffet’s critique of the authoritarian aspects of art, as well as the writings of Asger Jorn (of the painting group “Cobra”) and Antonio Saura’s critique of “heaviness” in Picasso’s art.
+He values the works of Pierre Alechinsky (also formerly of Cobra), and the Germans, Georg Baselitz, and Gerhardt Richter.

-Alix has developed his own take on painting, which he titles “Repainting” that is at once wholistic -- seeing art as a complete temporal range, spanning the Ancient, Classical, Modern, Contemporary, and “Outsider” periods -- and a process of perpetual experimentation and invention.
+Alix has developed his own take on painting, which he titles “Repainting” that is at once holistic -- seeing art as a complete temporal range, spanning the Ancient, Classical, Modern, Contemporary, and “Outsider” periods -- and a process of perpetual experimentation and invention.
 He describes himself as a professional fine arts painter who engages in experimental art, rather than as an “artist.”

 Paint as the Skin of Things